ejreymond-christensen/game-of-thrones-rpg/README.md

 # Game of Thrones RPG
-GOT RPG with JS and jQuery
+GOT RPG with JS and jQuery.

 ## The Game of Thrones